isomerpages/sportsg-corp/media-centre/media-release/_posts/2008-09-11-post-14 Organisations Join SSC to Promote Sports Safety Holistically in Singapore.md

 13. Singapore Police Force (SPF)
 14. Triathlon Association of Singapore (TAS)

-*Institute of Technical Education (ITE) has joined in our efforts, but ITE is not part of the Working Committee.
+&ast;Institute of Technical Education (ITE) has joined in our efforts, but ITE is not part of the Working Committee.